Elizabeth Blodgett Hall: Personal life

 On September 13, 1930, Hall married Livingston Hall at St. James Episcopal Church in Great Barrington, Massachusetts.
 They had four children.

 Hall died July 18, 2005, at the age of 95 in Canaan, Connecticut.

 Legacy

-Hall earned a reputation as a capable educational administrator and pioneer who was able to successfully translate her vision into an innovative and sustainable institution.
-In recognition for her leadership at Concord Academy and Simon's Rock, Hall received the Distinguished Alumna Award from Miss Hall's School for the leadership to guide a fledgling girls' school from obscurity to national prominence, for the vision to create a new and almost totally original institution, for the dedication, perseverance, and philanthropic commitment to turn that dream into a reality, and for her devotion to the betterment of young people.
+Hall earned a reputation as a capable educational administrator and pioneered an innovative and sustainable institution.
+In recognition for her leadership at Concord Academy and Simon's Rock, Hall received the Distinguished Alumna Award from Miss Hall's School, "for the leadership to guide a fledgling girls' school from obscurity to national prominence, for the vision to create a new and almost totally original institution, for the dedication, perseverance, and philanthropic commitment to turn that dream into a reality, and for her devotion to the betterment of young people."